kustomer/looker/README.md

 Each of these dashboards has sample Looks that demonstrate use of the Kustomer data for reporting - they are examples and will need to be customized for your implementation.

 ## What do I need to get started
 To get data into your Redshift database (or any other database you are using to power Looker), we recommend using either our Event Stream product, our REST API, or a combination of the two.
+[Snowflake](https://www.snowflake.net/) integration coming soon!

 To learn more about the object structure behind Kustomer and to review the API, check out http://dev.kustomer.com or our help site at http://help.kustomer.com.